airthreesixty/website-air360/content/en/privacy-policy.md

 ## Privacy Notice to California Residents
 ### Privacy Notice to California Residents
-If you are a resident of California, California Civil Code Section 1798.83 permits you to request information regarding the disclosure of your personal information by Scalefast, Inc. or its subsidiaries to a third party for the third party’s direct marketing purposes.
+If you are a resident of California, California Civil Code Section 1798.83 permits you to request information regarding the disclosure of your personal information by Air360, Inc. or its subsidiaries to a third party for the third party’s direct marketing purposes.
 This right granted to California residents applies only to their activities within the State of California.
-To make such a request, please click privacy@scalefast.com; In your request, please specify the name of the partner whose name and/or logo appears on this website to which your request pertains.
-If no company is specified, we will treat your request as pertaining to Scalefast, Inc.
+To make such a request, please click privacy@air360.io.
+In your request, please specify the name of the partner whose name and/or logo appears on this website to which your request pertains.
+If no company is specified, we will treat your request as pertaining to Air360, Inc.

 ### How do you secure my personal information?
 We are committed to keeping personal information secure.
 We have implemented physical, technical and administrative safeguards reasonably designed to protect your personal information from unauthorized access and disclosure.
 When we collect or transmit sensitive information such as a financial account number, we use industry standard methods to protect that information.
 It is important that you understand, however, that no website, database or system is completely secure or “hacker proof.”
 You are also responsible for taking reasonable steps to protect your personal information against unauthorized disclosure or misuse, for example, by protecting your password.